-24. Isn’t it better to use durable re-usable bags?
+- Isn’t it better to use durable re-usable bags?

 No. Long-term re-usable shopping bags are not the answer.
 They are much thicker and more expensive, and a large number of them would be required for the weekly shopping of an average family.
 They are not hygienic unless cleaned after each use.
 Whilst sometimes called “Bags for Life” they have a limited life, depending on the treatment they receive, and become a very durable problem when discarded.

 Shoppers do not always go to the shop from home, where the re-usable bags would normally be kept, and consumers are unlikely to have a re-usable bag with them when buying on impulse items such as clothing, groceries, CDs, magazines, stationery etc.

-25. How long does it take to degrade?
+- How long does it take to degrade?

 It is not possible to say precisely how long a particular d2w plastic product will take to degrade in a particular place, because conditions in the open environment are variable.
 The key point is that it will degrade much more quickly than an ordinary plastic item in the same place.
-Heat and light will accelerate the process, but they are not essential.
-Controlled conditions are necessary for compostable plastic but not for d2w, which needs only oxygen and bacteria.
+Heat and light will accelerate the d2w process, but they are not essential.
+Special conditions are necessary for compostable plastic but not for d2w, which needs only oxygen and bacteria.

-26. What products are available in OBP?
+- What products are available in d2w plastic?

 - Carrier bags or “shopper-bags” which consumers use to take away their purchases from the shop

-- Refuse sacks, which consumers buy in rolls at the shop, and use for disposal of their ordinary household
+- Refuse sacks, which consumers buy in rolls at the shop, and use for disposal of their ordinary household waste.

-- Aprons, for the protection of garments, in the home, hospitals, restaurants, workshops
+- Aprons, for the protection of garments, in the home, hospitals, restaurants, workshops etc.

 - Bags to contain dog faeces collected in parks, gardens, etc